 - Set a budget

 Before you start diving into the nitty-gritty of wedding planning, you need to set a budget.
-From dress to venue to flowers, the budget will be the determining factor in those decisions, so the earlier you set the budget, the better.
+From the dress to the venue, to flowers, the budget will be the determining factor in those decisions, so the earlier you set the budget the better.

 - Determine Size / Guest List

 Another critical part of the early wedding planning process is to determine the size of your wedding.
 The size of your wedding is closely tied to your budget and will influence your venue choice.

 Once you have a sense of your style and know roughly the size of our wedding and budget, the next step is to secure a wedding venue.
 The best advice from wedding experts?
 Just like a wedding dress, “try on” numerous wedding venues.
 Once you have a list of possible sites schedule visits to see the venues up-close and personal.
 Venues book quickly so your wedding date may need to be flexible to secure the venue of your dreams.
 Looking for venue inspo or ideas of nearby locations?
 Our website has a list of venues our brides have used when you click on the style wedding you are inspired by.

 Flowers, food, entertainment – there are a lot of elements that contribute to making a dream wedding!
 Our In Bloom wedding + events team suggests meeting with florists as early as possible, a year out is ideal, to discuss your wedding vision and floral dreams.
 Looking for ideas on vendors or have no idea who to use?
 Our team can also suggest our preferred vendors with you!